ashwin-phadke/cvplayground/README.md

  **To contribute, create an issue and refer [Contributing](https://github.com/ashwin-phadke/cvplayground/blob/master/CONTRIBUTING.md) for possible options.**

+**Update** : A new and easy way to download models is now available in codes/model_downloader.py to easily download and extract multiple models from tensorflow model zoo.

 App 1 :

 This app facilitates the user to just upload any desired video and check the detection accuracy based on the user selected Tensorflow model from model zoo without having to go through writing code for such commom task and can then make appropriate decision in the choice of the right model hence saving important development time.